odea-project/qAlgorithms/report/discussion_tests.md

 The detectable errors (as percentage of affected features) show no clear pattern and deviate roughly as much within a measurement series as between series.
 As such, they were not included as process parameters.
+They seem to affect bins which contain multiple mass traces disproportionally often when compared to other regressions.
+The effect is likely not bin-specific, since good regressions also exist within the affected large bins.

 # performed modifications to qAlgorithms
 ## modified centroiding